bwoodill/BT_VESC/README.md

 # Added Features
 * Increased ERPM speed limit to 6000.
 * Added an additional speed (Speed 9).
   * This can be set in terminal with $S9 and $L9.
-Default is speed9 5500 and limit9 28.
+Default is speed9 5000 and limit9 23.
 * Increased Limit to 30 amp from 23 amp.
-* Increase Motor current max to 49 amp from 40 amp.
 * Changed defaults (Use Safety 0, Disp Rot 0).
 * Added feature where three clicks will go to jump speed.
-  * This can be set in terminal with $J to control new jump speed setting.
-The default is 6.
+  * This can be set in terminal with $J to enable the feature and $K to set the speed.
+The default is disabled and speed 6.
 * Added feature where four clicks enables cruise control.
   * Clicking once (holding or releasing) will cancel cruise.
 Any additional clicks are processed after disabling cruise control.
 For example: with cruise on, clicking twice and holding the second one results in cruise turning off and shifting down.
+This can be enabled with $C.
 * Added a low speed migrate option that is defaulted to off.
 If turned on, it will not migrate your speed if your current speed is < default speed.
 Controlled with $e.
+* Added reverse feature.
+  * Reverse mode is enabeld with 5 clicks.
+It will stop the motor and reverse the direction of spin.
+This can be enabled with $E. The display will show R on the screen until you start it again (double click).
+It will also show R and then the speed you are in.
+The speeds are the same, except they are cut in half.
+When you click the trigger 5 times again, it will display an F until the motor is turned on again.

 # Terminal commands and Defaults
 ```